cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-1_the-soul-of-the-interview.md

 ---
 layout: doc

 title: "Convo 1: The Soul of the Interview - Mastering the 'Why'"
 description: "Discover the power of asking 'why' in user interviews.
 Learn to uncover deep user needs, use empathy as a design tool, and conduct effective interviews for early-stage products."

+ogTitle: "Convo 1: The Soul of the Interview - Mastering the 'Why'"
+ogDescription: "Discover the power of asking 'why' in user interviews.
+Learn to uncover deep user needs, use empathy as a design tool, and conduct effective interviews for early-stage products."

 prev:
   text: 'The Art of the Ask'
   link: /courses/the-art-of-the-ask